Lori Loughlin: Career

-Loughlin became interested in acting as a young child; she began her career at age 11 as a print model, recalling:
+Loughlin became interested in acting as a young child; she began her career at age 11 as a print model.
+She recalls:

 My mom had a friend that was going into Manhattan to meet with an agency for modeling.
 She was taking her teenage daughters in and she asked my mom if I wanted to go along.
-My mom reluctantly let me go, but I don't think she ever thought anything would come of it.
-And I went in and they handed me a contract and said, "We'll take you."
+My mom reluctantly let me go, but I don't think she ever thought anything would come of it...
+I went in and they handed me a contract and said, "We'll take you."

-At 15, she was cast in the ABC soap opera The Edge of Night, playing the part of Jody Travis, an aspiring dancer, appearing in the series from 1980 to 1983.
+At 15, she was cast in an ABC soap opera, The Edge of Night, playing the part of Jody Travis, an aspiring dancer, appearing in the series from 1980 to 1983.
 From 1983 to 1988, Loughlin appeared in more than a dozen feature films and television guest spots.
 She starred in the 1986 BMX classic, Rad.

-From 1988 to 1995, Loughlin was cast in the ABC sitcom Full House as Rebecca "Aunt Becky" Donaldson, Danny Tanner's (Bob Saget) co-host, and later, Jesse Katsopolis's (John Stamos) wife.
-She was initially set for a six-episode arc but then became a regular after becoming a popular character on the series.
+From 1988 to 1995, she was cast in the ABC sitcom Full House as Rebecca "Aunt Becky" Donaldson, Danny Tanner's (Bob Saget) co-host, and later, Jesse Katsopolis' (John Stamos) wife.
+She was initially set to be in a six-episode arc but became a regular after becoming a popular character on the series.
 A few months after Full House ended, Loughlin co-starred with Tony Danza in the ABC sitcom Hudson Street (1995–96).
-The series was cancelled after one season.
+It was canceled after a season.

 In 1993, she starred in the television adaptation of Sidney Sheldon's novel A Stranger in the Mirror, a roman à clef on Groucho Marx and Erin Fleming, in which Loughlin plays Fleming's role.
 In 1997, she starred alongside Bruce Campbell in the film In the Line of Duty: Blaze of Glory.
-In 2000, Loughlin co-starred opposite Treat Williams in the Fred Olen Ray-directed thriller film Critical Mass.
+In 2000, she co-starred opposite Treat Williams in Critical Mass., a thriller directed by Fred Olen Ray.
 She also guest starred in Suddenly Susan, Spin City, Seinfeld, The Drew Carey Show, and as the superhero Black Canary in the Birds of Prey series in 2002.